wtsu/TextMining/README.md

 # TextMining
-Projects related to text mining
+Text Mining Related Projects

-Normalizing Messy Medical Data: Using Regular Expressions, I extract date variants from a list of medical notes.
+Normalizing Messy Medical Data - Using Regular Expressions, I extract date variants from a list of medical notes.
 I normalize the data and then sort the list of medical notes by ascending chronological order.
 Use data set `dates.txt`